oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/ConnectModal/ConnectUsing.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/components/ConnectModal/ConnectUsing.tsx)

-The `ConnectUsing` component is a React functional component that provides a way for users to connect to the Alephium network using various methods.
+The `ConnectUsing` component is a React functional component that provides a way for users to connect to the Oxygenium network using various methods.
 It imports `AnimatePresence` and `motion` from the `framer-motion` library, which are used to animate the transition between different connection methods.
 It also imports `useState` from React, which is used to manage the state of the component.

 The component takes a single prop, `connectorId`, which is a string that represents the ID of the connector to use for the connection.
-The `supportedConnectors` constant is imported from `./../../constants/supportedConnectors`, which is an array of objects that represent the different connectors that are supported by the Alephium network.
+The `supportedConnectors` constant is imported from `./../../constants/supportedConnectors`, which is an array of objects that represent the different connectors that are supported by the Oxygenium network.
 The `connector` constant is set to the first object in the `supportedConnectors` array that has an `id` property that matches the `connectorId` prop.

 The `hasExtensionInstalled` constant is set to the result of calling the `extensionIsInstalled` function on the `connector` object, if it exists.
 This function is used to check if the browser extension required for the connection method is installed.